 30 January 2019

-This is the latest version of Mabel, released primarily because Apple says older apps such as Mabel 1.0 will not run on future releases of macOS.
-The upgrade will install only on 10.7 (Lion) and later macOS versions.
+This is the latest version of Mabel for MacOS 10.7 (Lion) to 10.12 Sierra.
 Please read the release notice before downloading: the release notice contains details of all changes from previous versions.

 |Download Mabel 1.1.0 upgrade (10MB)|

 |Other downloads and links|

 Handbell Manager, written by Graham John and available as a free download, enables USB motion controllers to be used as dummy handbells with Abel.

 If you have upgraded to Abel 3.9.2 or later, you need to update to the latest Handbell Manager version too.
 After updating, you must also change the Handbell Manager settings to Default.

 Handbell Manager for Mac, written by Simon Gay and available as a free download, enables USB motion controllers to be used as dummy handbells with Mabel.